iocroblab/coindesigner/README.txt

 execute coindesigner.exe.
 The source code can be downloaded from the http://coindesigner.sf.net website.

-Default languaje is spanish.
+Default languaje is english.
 If you want to see coindesigner in your own languaje then you have to define the LANG enviroment variable to be one of EN (for English), ES (for Spanish) or PT (for Portuguese) and then run coindesigner.
 Please, ensure that the translation files (*.qs) are found in the current directory.

-Please, note that this package contains some .dll files distributed with coin (simage1.dll , coin2.dll and sowin1.dll).
-You can download source code and upgrade those files in http://www.coin3d.org.
+Please, note that this package contains some .dll files distributed with coin (simage1.dll , coin2.dll and soqt1.dll).
+You can download its source code or upgrade those files in http://www.coin3d.org.
 Note that those files are covered by the coin3d license, which you can read in the above website.

-Please, note that this package contains a .dll file distributed with qt-free (qt-mt3.dll).
-You can download source code and upgrade this file in the http://kde-cygwin.sourceforge.net.
-Note that this file is covered by the GPL license, you can obtain inside this package.
+Please, note that this package contains several .dll files distributed with Qt 4.3 (qt*.dll).
+You can download source code and upgrade those files in the page http://www.trolltech.com.
+Note that those files are covered by the GPL and the Qt license, you can obtain inside this package.

 BUILDING FROM THE SOURCES (LINUX)

 You will need this libraries installed and working

- * Qt version 3.2.0 or newer.
+ * Qt version 4.3.2 or newer.
 Usually shipped with most Linux distributions today.
 Visit http://www.trolltech.com if you need to install it.

  * Simage, Coin3D and SoQt.
 Please visit http://coin3d.org to read how to download and install these libraries.

+ * Optionally, you can use SIM Voleon to visualice volumetric data.
+Visit http://coin3d.org to read how to download and install these libraries.

 Please, ensure that the "soqt-config" command is in the path.
 This is usually installed by SoQt library.